 SILVER - metal (income, wealth), trustworthiness, romance

-WHITE - mourning, contracting, withering, righteousness, pureness, confidence, intuition, strength, organisation, death, ancestral spirits, ghosts, courage vs sadness
+WHITE - mourning, contracting, withering, righteousness, pureness, confidence, intuition, strength, organization, death, ancestral spirits, ghosts, courage vs. sadness

 Five Elements: Metal; Direction: West; Season: autumn; Condition: dry, clear;

 Energy: contracting; Phase: new Yin; Development: withering; Planet: Venus;